Inside Passage & Cross Gulf Cruise

 This “Gateway to the Klondike” was a portal for countless fortune-seekers during the Klondike Gold Rush.
 The broad boardwalks and frontier-style storefronts of Klondike Gold Rush National Historical Park, which double as Skagway’s downtown, are part of the most-visited national park in the United States.
-Once you've explored town, save a few hours to ride the historic, narrow-gauge railway that once served hopeful gold prospectors.
+Once you've explored town, save a few hours to ride the White Pass & Yukon Route Railroad, a historic, narrow-gauge railway that once served hopeful gold prospectors.

 Day 6: Glacier Bay National Park